Tkach, WCG and UCG

 Dr. Stravanidies – Thought of as the best biblical scholar on campus.
 Often disagreed with HWA church teachings. played important role in changing them to the Evangelical Mainstream.

 Don Ward –Worked on STP.
 Was the key person behind the accreditation of AC.
 HWA fired him as president of AC, Pasadena.
-Went to big Sandy and was reinstated under Leon Walker as academic dean .
+Went to big Sandy and was reinstated under Leon Walker [also a Tkach man now a leader in COGWA] as academic dean .
 Joe Sr. brought him back to Pasadena in 1987 as vice chancellor of both campus’s.
 Liberal arts accreditation started once again.
 Used Ambassador to indoctrinate youth into Tkach changes.
 Sent promising elders off to Azusa Pentecostal college for indoctrination into Evangelicism.

 NOTE: Accreditation was a euphemism for turning the school away from the HWA Theology and into a Evangelical school by emphasizing criticism of those doctrines in the name of open questioning by students.
 While I do believe in questioning to seek the truth; in this case the questioning was to move youth and future leaders into the Evangelical mold.
 The youth would ask a question and the instructor would then spout arguments so as to plant Evangelical ideas.